Independent Volunteer Groups

 The Rottnest Voluntary Guides Association (RVGA) was established in 1986 to promote awareness and appreciation of Rottnest Island’s natural environment and historical significance for visitors.
 Guides conduct free daily tours covering the history of the settlement, the quokka, World War II guns & tunnels and Wadjemup lighthouse.
 Group bookings are also available by special request.
 Find out more about the Daily Tours.

-A greater variety of activities and tours are conducted during school holiday such as bird walks, behind the scenes tours, beach walks, treasure hunts for children, as well as night activities including ghosts, mysteries and tall tales, star gazing, quiz nights and West End sunset bus trips.
+A greater variety of activities and tours are conducted during school holiday such as bird walks, behind-the-scenes tours, beach walks, treasure hunts for children, as well as night activities including Mysteries, Myths and Legends, stargazing, and quiz nights.
 For more information or if you are interested in becoming a Guide please visit www.rvga.asn.au

 The Winnit Club